By Jim Ferri

-Plain and simple, more than anything else, Singapore is a food town (see For Singaporeans, It’s Food First!).
+Plain and simple, more than anything else, when you visit Singapore you will eat…and eat.
+Singapore, after all, is a food town (see For Singaporeans, It’s Food First!).

 In fact, some consider Singapore one of the best, if not the best, food cities in the world.
 It is so celebrated that celebrity chefs from around the world – including Joël Robuchon, Wolfgang Puck, Gordon Ramsay, and Andre Chiang, among others – have set up shop here.

 But you don’t need to traipse to celeb restaurants in hotels to do some gourmet grazing, however.
 You’ll also find numerous food stalls, called “hawkers” by Singaporeans, providing excellent meals all over the city.

 Two of them – Hill Street Tai Hwa Pork Noodle at Crawford Lane, and Hong Kong Soya Sauce Chicken Rice and Noodle in Singapore’s famous Chinatown – are even starred by Michelin.
 That makes them the cheapest places to find a Michelin-starred meal in the world.

 Beyond food, the city is also known for its chic shops and boutiques, many of which make home on Orchard Road, Singapore’s opulent shopping street that’s filled with upscale stores and shops, bars and cafés.

 In addition to the brand names in the malls on Orchard Road, many fashionistas also seek out little Haji Lane in Kampong Glam, the old Muslim area of the city.
 There trendy boutiques pepper a neighborhood of small restaurants and cafes, some with wonderful graffiti-murals.
 It’s a very picturesque area and a pleasure to walk around, and I discovered its cafés to be good places to pause for lunch.
 The neighborhood mosque attracts tourists, as well.